"Wow!" an Entity exclaimed. "Look, look!" she continued, pulsing brightly.

 Gold huffed.

 Prism returned her attention to Ember.
-"As stated, we are here to recruit you."
+"Like you said, we are here to recruit you.
+To be more specific, I am."

-"And why," Ember asked. "are you gathering specific individuals?"
+"And why is that?"
+Ember asked.
+"Why are you gathering specific Entities?"

 Ember listened, her surface flickering faintly.
 "I understand your explanation.
-But I doubt that's all."
+That said, I doubt that's all of it." she said, her nonexistent eyes narrowing with suspicion.

-The others remained silent, observing.
+The other three remained silent, simply observing their boss converse with the new possible recruit.
 Beneath their composure lingered unease.

 "And if I refuse?"
 Ember asked, her tone edged with challenge.

-"Then we look elsewhere," Prism replied evenly.
-"Though, I do hope you join us."
+"Then we simply look elsewhere."
+Prism replied evenly.
+"That said, I do hope that you join us." she added.

-Ember studied her.
-"Then you're fortunate as I've decided to join."
+Ember studied her for a brief moment, then spoke.
+"Then you're fortunate, as I've decided to join you."

 "Under one condition."